-Back in 2005, we called the Concept L32 "compact, discreet and stylish" and, 12 years later, our minds haven't changed a bit.
+Back in 2005, we called the Concept L32 "compact, discreet and stylish".
+12 years later, our minds haven't changed a bit.

 Whether you were watching in standard or high-def (the set had a 1366 x 768 panel and came with an HDMI port, just in time for Sky+ HD), it succeeded in producing a bold and realistic image, with an excellent range of colours and class-leading levels of picture detail for the time.

-Even at £1800, it was considered a bargain in terms of performance.
+Even at £1800, we considered it a bargain in terms of performance.

 More after the break